Dozens of companies make devices to quantify your body’s inner workings. The Oura Ring has reined king since its inception years ago.

 I would have purchased the Active Set if I didn’t already own a different heart rate monitor.
 If at any point you want to upgrade, Biostrap sells the additional sensors on their website.

-No matter what package you choose, use the exclusive Biostrap coupon code URBAN to save 10%.
+No matter what package you choose, use the exclusive Biostrap coupon code NICKURBAN10 to save 10%.

 Biostrap EVO Review: Initial Impressions

 I bought the intermediate-level Biostrap Move Set to get data from my workouts at the best price (you save on the bundles versus purchasing them separately).
 It arrived quickly, and the instructions were simple enough.